 Williams Sonoma’s Peppermint Bark is a staple for our family movie nights during Christmastime.
-This peppermint bark is rich and creamy with a very subtle hint of peppermint flavoring in the white and dark chocolate, topped with crushed peppermint for the perfect Christmas-y crunch!
+This peppermint bark is rich and creamy with a very subtle hint of mint flavoring in the white and dark chocolate, topped with crushed peppermint for the perfect Christmas-y crunch!
 If you haven’t tried it yet, you absolutely must!

-I store this homemade peppermint bark in an empty Williams Sonoma tin and my husband has yet to notice or tell a difference between the two… This easy peppermint bark recipe is so simple and fun to make with the kiddos and it takes less than 15 minutes from start to finish!
+I store this homemade peppermint bark in an empty Williams Sonoma tin and my husband has yet to notice or tell a difference between the two… This easy recipe is so simple and fun to make with the kiddos and it takes less than 15 minutes from start to finish!

 Peppermint Bark Ingredients

 72% Cacao Dark Chocolate Chips- Look for a good quality dark chocolate for this dessert.
 I prefer the Ghirardelli chocolate chips

 White Chocolate- You want to find one that doesn’t contain added oils.
 Most white chocolate chips do, so I usually reach for the Lindt White Chocolate Candy Bars instead.

 Peppermint Extract- Food grade Peppermint oil can be used instead if desired

 Crushed Peppermints- These can usually be found on the baking aisle or you can crush whole peppermints yourself.